top of page

 • 3 min read

 I’ve heard the narrative for years that most who come to faith in Christ do so by the age of 20.
 One respected organization reports that unbelieving adults, 19 and over, have just a 6% probability of ever becoming Christians.
-This has led to a plethora of activity by churches and parachurch organizations to reach those in grade school, high school, and college before it’s too late.
-While this is good, it raises a question: with 80% of all evangelistic training, effort, and resources being directed toward this demographic, is it simply a self-fulfilling prophecy that is validated by its practice?
+This has led to a plethora of activity by churches and parachurch organizations to reach those in grade school through college before it’s too late.
+While this is good, it raises a question: with nearly 90% of all evangelistic training, resources, and effort being directed toward this demographic, is it simply a self-fulfilling prophecy that is validated by its practice?

-27% of the United States’ population is college-age and under, while 73% is over the age of 22.
+27% of those living in the United States are college-age and under, while 73% are over the age of 22.
 This means that 73% of our lives will be spent living and engaging with those who have only a 6% chance of coming to Jesus.
-Does this sound right?
+Does that sound right?

 The Apostle Paul’s first stop on his missionary journeys (Acts 13-19) was usually the local synagogue, where he’d reason with adults from the Old Testament Scriptures.
-The result of his discipling new adult followers of Jesus for two years in the city of Ephesus (Acts 19) was that all of Asia heard the gospel.
-I guess he wasn’t aware of the 73% rule.
+His two years of discipling new adult followers of Jesus in the city of Ephesus (Acts 19) led to all of Asia hearing the gospel.
+I guess he didn't know about the 73% rule.

-But something happens when they move beyond the educational years: they’re confronted with the harsh realities of life.
+But something happens when they move beyond the educational years and are exposed to the harsh realities of life.
 Work, career, finances, marriage, and parenting take them places they’ve never been.
-The stress of divorce, child-rearing, relational breakdowns, career disappointment, and financial pressure drains them of optimism and hope.
-They need help, and are more open than ever to hearing about Jesus!
+The stress of divorce, child-rearing, relational breakdowns, career disappointments, and financial pressures drain them of optimism and hope.
+They need a lifeline and are more open than ever to hearing the good news of Jesus!

 Or it’s just the opposite: life is great!
-Everything they touch turns to gold, the family is good, and things continue to trend up and to the right.
-But when the lights dim, they’re lonely, empty, and live with a hole in their soul.
+Everything they touch turns to gold, the family is good, and things keep trending up and to the right.
+But when the lights dim and the applause fades, they’re lonely, empty, and live with a hole in their soul.
 They need help and are more open than ever to hearing about Jesus!

-But there’s a problem: they're in the wrong demographic.
-They’re around the 73% of Christians who are being told to share their faith but seldom envisioned or equipped to engage in meaningful Jesus conversations.
-They may get an invite to church, but probably won’t go because they’re just not church people.
+But there’s a problem: they're in the wrong demographic and are around the 73% of Christians who are regularly being told to share their faith, yet seldom equipped to engage in meaningful Jesus conversations.
+They may get an occasional invite to church, but probably won’t go because they’re not church people.

 It’s time for the narrative to change.
 It’s time to stop letting self-fulfilling statistics erode the heart of God and govern our behavior.
-It’s time we’re influenced by the example and narrative of the Scriptures rather than the culture:
+It’s time we’re influenced by the example and narrative of Scripture rather than the culture:

 • God so loved the world that He gave His Son so no one would perish…John 3:16

-• God desires every person to be saved and come to the knowledge of the truth… I Timothy 2:4
+• God desires every person to be saved and come to the knowledge of the truth

 • God does not wish for any to perish but for all to come to repentance…2 Peter 3:9